Skip to main content

 Snowshoeing in a winter wonderland

-Do you like hiking and snow?
-Then you should go snowshoeing.
-Especially in Davos Klosters, where snowshoeing is still considered an insider tip.
+Do you enjoy hiking and love the snow?
+Then you should definitely go snowshoeing, especially in Davos Klosters, where snowshoeing is still considered a real insider tip.

 • Schneeschuhwandern Davos im Winter in Davos